-- Migraine with an aura that is seeing zigzag lines, flashing, etc.
+- Migraine with an aura e.g. associated with zigzag lines, flashing, etc.

 - Inherited blood-clotting disorders

-Always seek a prescription before contraceptive use and inform the health history to your doctor or nurse.
+Always seek a prescription before contraceptive use and discuss your medical history with your doctor or nurse.
 They can prescribe you the right and safe mode of contraception based on your health factors.

 When To See A Doctor?

-It is advised to contact your doctor immediately if you develop any of the following issues while using a birth control patch.
+It is advisable to contact your doctor immediately if you develop any of the following issues while using a birth control patch.